 How to Crate Train Your Puppy: 3 Easy Steps

-Crate training puppies may seem a little cruel to those who aren’t familiar with it, but in reality, it’s a useful training technique for various reasons.
-We’re not talking about locking your pooch away in a cage at all hours of the day but rather creating a safe space for them to treat as their own.
+Crate training puppies can feel a little uncomfortable to those who aren’t familiar with its benefits, but in reality, it’s a great training technique for all sorts of reasons.
+Crate training is not about about locking your pooch away in a cage (no way) but rather creating a safe space for them to treat as their own.

 Why Crate Train a Puppy?

-The idea of putting a sprightly, excitable young dog in a crate or cage may seem a little unnatural, but it’s not done without good reason.
+The idea of putting a sprightly, excitable young dog in a crate or cage may seem a little unnatural, but it can come with huge benefits.
 For one, it’s a great way to keep your dog under control until it fully learns the rules of the house.

-Puppies aren’t the smartest creatures in the world, and they’re highly curious, so in their early years, they may have a tendency to take toilet breaks in the house and chew on things that aren’t meant to be chewed on.
-Crate training them early is a great way to keep them from causing too much mayhem while they’re young.
+In their first weeks and months, puppies are still learning about their world, as they’re highly curious, so in their early years, they may have a tendency to take toilet breaks in the house and chew on things that aren’t meant to be chewed on.
+Puppies (and dogs) can have bursts of very high-energy, so crate training them early is a great way to keep them calm and preventing them from getting into too much trouble while they’re young.

 Crate training is also useful because it prepares them for situations where they may not be able to move as freely as they’re used to, such as during long-distance travels.
 Along with this, setting them up with a good crate will give them a space to end the day in that’s essentially like their own room.